minio/docs/source/includes/common-minio-external-auth.rst

 querying the AD/LDAP server.
 Enables :ref:`Lookup-Bind
 <minio-external-identity-management-ad-ldap-lookup-bind>` authentication to the AD/LDAP server.

-The DN account should be a read-only service account with sufficient privileges to support querying performing user and group lookups.
+The DN account should be a read-only access keys with sufficient privileges to support querying performing user and group lookups.

 .. end-minio-ad-ldap-lookup-bind-dn